Bacterial Capsule: Importance, Capsulated Bacteria

 Figure: Anti-phagocytic nature of Bacterial capsule

-- Saving engulfed bacteria from the action of neutrophil
+- Protecting engulfed bacteria from neutrophil killing

 - Prevention of complement-mediated bacterial cell lysis